-Lead is bad for kids!
+Lead is dangerous for children

 Protecting children from exposure to lead is important to lifelong good health.
 No safe blood lead level in children has been identified.
 Even low levels of lead in blood have been shown to negatively affect a child’s intelligence, ability to pay attention, and academic achievement.

 Lead Prevention Resources

 5 things you can do PDF

 What to know about your child’s lead test